WBBSE Chapter 3 Determination Of Location Of A Place Of The Earth’s Surface Long Answer Questions

 18. India lies in the southern hemisphere.
 False

-19. Angle of elevation of the Pole Star in the southern hemisphere is measured by the Transit Theodolite.
+19. The angle of elevation of the Pole Star in the southern hemisphere is measured by the Transit Theodolite.
 False

 20. The Pole Star can be seen above the head at the North Pole.
 True